Skip to main content

 Electricity Demand

-The demand for electricity in the State of Qatar has increased in the recent years.
-The maximum network load increased from 941 MW on 1988 to 3,990 MW on 2008 and reached to 6255 MW in 2012, while the demand jumped to 8600 MW in 2020.
-An increase in the electrical load of Kahramaa network is expected to reach 8875 MW by the end of August 2021.
+The demand for electricity in the State of Qatar has increased in recent years.
+The maximum network load increased from 941 MW in 1988 to 3,990 MW in 2008 and reached to 6255 MW in 2012.
+Meanwhile, due to the surge in demand, the electrical load of Kahramaa reached 9805 MW during the summer of 2023.

 Quick Access